Tokanagrammar/tokanagrammar/README.md

-tokanagrammar- Development Branch.
+tokanagrammar- Release repository
 =============

-This is the development branch of `tokanagrammar`.
-For stable, well tested code, see `tokanagrammar/tokanagrammar`
+This repository contains only release branches.
+For lastest features, see the development repository

 This is a jigsaw-like puzzle game, except each piece is token from a source file, and the 'complete picture' is the program.

-`tokanagrammar/docs/*` contains source files that could be used for the puzzles
+tokanagrammar/puzzles/* contains source files that could be used for the puzzles

 Set up Development Environment
 =============